WhiteHouse/source-code-policy/pages/reuse.md

 <li id="fn20"><sup>20</sup>Per 17 U.S.C. §105, U.S. Government Works are not subject to domestic copyright protection.<a href="#fnr20">&#8617;</a></li>
 <li id="fn21"><sup>21</sup>Additional information about Project Open Source can be found in Section 6: Implementation.<a href="#fnr21">&#8617;</a></li>
 <li id="fn22"><sup>22</sup>Limited exceptions may apply. <em>See</em> "Exceptions" section for additional information.<a href="#fnr22">&#8617;</a></li>
-<li id="fn23"><sup>23</sup>As of the publication date of this policy, the most widely-recognized definition of "Free Software" – both in the U.S. and internationally – is provided by the Open Source Initiative, and provides 10 criteria that software must meet to be considered open source.
-This definition is accessible at <a href="https://opensource.org/osd">https://opensource.org/osd</a>.<a href="#fnr23">&#8617;</a></li>
+<li id="fn23"><sup>23</sup>As of the publication date of this policy, the most widely-recognized definition of "Free Software" – both in the U.S. and internationally – is provided by the Free Software Foundation, and provides 4 criteria that software must meet to be considered free software.
+This definition is accessible at <a href="https://www.gnu.org/philosophy/free-sw.html">https://www.gnu.org/philosophy/free-sw.html</a>.<a href="#fnr23">&#8617;</a></li>

 </ul>